 Enabling Flatpak support certainly provides access to more software.
 Flathub website provides an easy way of finding these Flatpak applications.

 Though, in comparison to Snap, Flatpak is slightly complicated.
-Relying on the application id instead of application name is an annoyance in my opinion.
-I was also surprised that installation and removal of Flatpak application doesn’t require sudo rights.
+Relying on the application id instead of the application name is an annoyance, in my opinion.
+I was also surprised that the installation and removal of the Flatpak application don’t require sudo rights.

-What do you think about Flatpak and do you use them?
+💬What do you think about Flatpak, and do you use them?
 Do you prefer it over AppImage or Snaps?
-Let us know if you face any issue in the comment section.
+Let us know if you face any issues in the comment section.